 All students desiring to transfer to The King's College will be required to submit an official transcript from each of the colleges or institutions of higher learning he or she has attended since graduating from high school.
 Transcripts should indicate courses entered, in progress, or completed.
 Evidence of good standing should also be indicated on the transcript.
 It is the applicant's responsibility to request that these transcripts be sent to The King's College Office of Admissions.
+The King's College accepts transfer credit from other regionally accredited institutions as recognized by the U.S. Department of Education.
+Credits earned at non-regionally accredited institutions may be evaluated on a case-by-case basis.

 Credit cannot be accepted on the basis of a P (Pass) or similar grade, unless a letter or numerical grade is also provided or the transcript bears the statement that such a grade is given only if the student is doing C or better work.
 Credit will be granted for courses in which a grade of C or higher was made.
-These courses must be applicable to the degree requirements of The King's College and the credits must have been earned in a regionally accredited institution recognized by the U.S. Department of Education.
+These courses must be applicable to the degree requirements of The King's College.